By LUXE City Guides; images by Harold de Puymorin

 For food, shopping, hip vibe, old-school Hong Kong

-Chris Ma, Executive Chef at modern seafood restaurant Fish School in Sai Ying Pun, is blessed with a bounty of ingredients at his doorstep.
-The restaurant, which uses locally sourced produce where possible, is an easy walk to markets, grocery shops and dried-goods stores that characterise the area.
+Chris Ma, executive chef and consultant, is blessed with a bounty of ingredients at his doorstep in Sai Ying Pun.
+He enjoys using locally sourced produce where possible, and is a regular at the markets, grocery shops and dried-goods stores that characterise the area.

 To prove his point, he takes us on a tour of the neighbourhood.
-Barely 100 metres from Fish School is a cluster of stores, including Shanghainese Ming Kee for jellyfish, hairy crab, Shaoxing wine and the like, which can run into the thousands of dollars.
-A few doors along is Yuan is Here, a cheap and cheerful Taiwanese eatery popular with students from nearby Hong Kong University.
+Barely 100 metres from 100 Third Street is a cluster of stores, including Shanghainese Ming Kee for jellyfish, hairy crab, Shaoxing wine and the like, which can run into the thousands of dollars.

 The main attraction however, is around the corner at Sai Ying Pun Market, bursting with a cornucopia of fresh seafood and produce.
 With so many stalls competing for business and selling similar items, Ma has learned over the years what is best when, what is farmed and wild caught, and where things come from.
 “It’s essential to speak Cantonese and cultivate a good relationship with vendors,” says Ma.
 “That way they will keep aside the best pieces for me and let me know if they have any special things that have come in.”